osamaalhulays/qaadi-live/docs/head.md

 # Head Orchestrator

-The `head` worker manages up to ten concurrent secretary sessions.
+The `head` worker manages up to ten concurrent secretary sessions by default.
+You can override this limit by setting the `HEAD_MAX_SESSIONS` environment variable.
 Each session is isolated by `card_id` and stores its vectors under `/vector_db/qaadi_sec_<card_id>`.

 ## API usage